 As a result, data migration projects require planning, implementation, and validation to ensure their success.
 Learn more about cloud migration and other types of migration, here.

 Planning a data migration

-Before even beginning to gather requirements for and scope a cloud data migration, organizations need to start by discovering and assessing what data they actually have.
-They must map the data—find out how much of it there is, how diverse it is, and what quality or condition it is in.
+Before even beginning to gather requirements for and scope a cloud data migration, organisations need to start by discovering and assessing what data they actually have.
+They must map the data, find out how much of it there is, how diverse it is and what quality or condition it is in.

 Implementing a data migration

 When planning is complete and the migration is designed, teams begin implementation.
 They build the data migration solution according to the requirements and step-by-step migration guidance set forth in the planning phase and begin transferring the data.